agarciamog/dependency_injection/Dependency injection course code - 2/README.md

 A Service Locator supplies application components outside the Composition Root with access to an unbounded set of Dependencies.
 Basically, using a service locator rather than DI in constructor.

 This anti-pattern makes it hard to tests and intent can't be easily understood from constructor, you'll have to look at source code.

+> #### Assembly Scanning
+> A pattern that describes the automatic registration of one or more dependencies within your application.
+>
+> Assembly scanning is very powerful when you need to bulk register your dependencies without having to explicitly register each instance.
+By following some convention, your code will be automatically connected with your application without any developer intervention.
+This can improve consistency in your application and improve developer productivity.
+>
+> See [Nick's example](https://nickchapsas.com/courses/1610935/lectures/36911120) and [this example](https://medium.com/pragmatic-programming/net-things-assembly-scanning-bd4330d9d0a9) on the Assembly Scanning pattern that uses the Service Locator Anti-Pattern.